Hillary Clinton White Pantsuit DNC Speech

 Patriotic pantsuits.
 Clinton's outfits for the three debates - red, white & blue. #debatenight pic.twitter.com/Cp8q8YQApH— Sara Brunetti (@sbrunetti) October 20, 2016

-As people are pointing out on Twitter, Secretary Clinton has sported these three colours in what has turned out to be an homage to the colours of the American flag.
-This particular suit differs from the first with its high neck and off-centre buttons.
-She's paired it with minimal gold jewellery and black heels, keeping her hands free for a spirited debate.
+As people are pointing out on Twitter, Secretary Clinton has sported these three colors in what has turned out to be an homage to the colors of the American flag.
+This particular suit differs from the first with its high neck and off-center buttons.
+She's paired it with minimal gold jewelry and black heels, keeping her hands free for a spirited debate.

 Advertisement

-Note: Update: For the third and final debate before American voters show up to the polls on November 8, Hillary Clinton once again wore a white pantsuit as a nod to when it all began back at the Democratic National Convention.
-While it had its significant meaning then as a reference to American suffragettes who frequently wore white, now it has a different purpose.
-It's the final color in a trio: red, blue, and white.